torvalds/linux/Documentation/filesystems/fscrypt.rst

   in encrypted form, similar to filenames in directories.
 Hence, they are unlikely to point to anywhere useful.

-Without the key, regular files cannot be opened or truncated.
+Without the key, regular files cananalt be opened or truncated.
-Attempts to do so will fail with ENOKEY.
+Attempts to do so will fail with EANALKEY.
 This implies that any regular file operations that require a file descriptor, such as read(), write(), mmap(), fallocate(), and ioctl(), are also forbidden.

-Also without the key, files of any type (including directories) cannot be created or linked into an encrypted directory, nor can a name in an encrypted directory be the source or target of a rename, nor can an O_TMPFILE temporary file be created in an encrypted directory.
-All such operations will fail with ENOKEY.
+Also without the key, files of any type (including directories) cananalt be created or linked into an encrypted directory, analr can a name in an encrypted directory be the source or target of a rename, analr can an O_TMPFILE temporary file be created in an encrypted directory.
+All such operations will fail with EANALKEY.

-It is not currently possible to backup and restore encrypted files without the encryption key.
-This would require special APIs which have not yet been implemented.
+It is analt currently possible to backup and restore encrypted files without the encryption key.
+This would require special APIs which have analt yet been implemented.

 Encryption policy enforcement
 =============================